Advancing Disability-Inclusive Healthcare (ADIH)

 To address the lack of healthcare professional training, the ADIH steering committee was well-positioned in 2023 to apply for the Health Resources & Services Administration (HRSA) grant, Primary Care Training & Enhancement – Language & Disability Access.

-To learn more about the HRSA team, click here.
+To stay updated with us, fill out this form.
+To learn more about the ADIH team, click here.

 Additional Quotes